 The speed of light, denoted by the letter ‘c’, is one of the fundamentals of physics.
-Until recently it was always assumed to be invariable, but the possibility that it might once have been faster is now being actively considered by the scientific community – and so it should be, for its particular speed must be the function of some particular condition.
+Until recently it was assumed to be invariable, but the possibility that it might once have been faster is now being considered by the scientific community – and so it should be, for its particular speed must be the function of some partic- ular condition.
 Here we propose that matter was energised by the raising of c from zero to a value several hundred thousand times faster than its present value.
 Because of the relation e = mc2, matter initially would have had no energy, and atomic mass when c was hundreds of thousands of times faster would have been billions of times lower.
 This may sound absurd, but in relativity theory gravity acts on the total energy of an object rather than just its atomic mass.
 Gravity has the same force whatever the value of c.

 The c2 component of the total energy represented by mc2 derives from the vacuum, which (in the branch of physics known as quantum chromodynamics) is a sea of energy, not, as popularly conceived, empty space.
 The sea consists of Higgs bosons.
-Matter particles draw their mass from this sea via these particles, and the total energy field of an atom consists of its mass plus its field of interaction with the vacuum, together called its rest mass.
-The speed of light is a function of the state of the energy in the vacuum, called its zero-point energy.
+Matter particles draw their mass from the sea via these particles, and the total energy field of an atom consists of its mass plus its field of interaction with the vacuum, together called its rest mass.
+The speed of light is a function of the state of the energy of the vacuum, called its zero-point energy.
 In transit, photons, which are massless but still subject to gravity, continually recharge their energy by interacting with the vacuum, much as particles draw their mass from the vacuum.

 Over time energy has passed from the vacuum to particle mass, uniformly across the universe, and it is this transfer that has caused the speed of light at the point of emission to decrease.
 What was really energised at Creation was therefore not matter but the vacuum.